advanced-go/core/README.md

 ~~~

 ## http2
-[Http2][http2pkg] provides functionality for processing an Http request/response.
-Exchange functionality is provied via a templated function, utilizing
+[Http2][http2pkg] provides functionality for processing HTTP request/response.
+The Do() function also supports reading a response from disk or via a ctx.Context proxy.
-template paramters for error processing, deserialization type, and the function for processing the http.Client.Do():

 ~~~
-func Do[E runtime.ErrorHandler, H Exchange, T any](req *http.Request) (resp *http.Response, t T, status *runtime.Status) {
+// Do - do a Http exchange with a runtime.Status func Do(req *http.Request) (resp *http.Response, status runtime.Status)
     // implementation details
 }
 ~~~

-The deserialization function is also templated:
+Generic deserialization is also provided:

 ~~~
-// Deserialize - templated function, providing deserialization of a request/response body func Deserialize[E runtime.ErrorHandler, T any](body io.ReadCloser) (T, *runtime.Status) {
+// Deserialize - provide deserialization of a request/response body
+func Deserialize[T any](body io.ReadCloser) (T, runtime.Status) {
     // implementation details
 }
 ~~~